rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 ## ESP8266 microcontroller:

+You need to use an ESP8266, model 12E.
+The best is to use the Wemos D1 mini, which is the most convenient to use, since it has a smaller footprint and provide the ability to stack an OLED display on it.
+The D1 Mini exists also in the Pro-version, which provides more EEPROM and the possibility to use an external antenna.
+That more expensive version is recommended but not required.
+I have also made builds using the Lolin Node MCU and they are surely also doable using the Adafruit HUZZAH.

 Almost all outputs of the ESP will be used:

 - D1 and D2 are providing the I2C functionality used by the power measurement module INA3221.